 For linkability attacks, the attacker learns that a user in the linkability dataset exists in the protected dataset.
 We measure the amount learned L as the number of users claimed to exist in the protected dataset.
 If an attacker claims to link 500 users, then L=500.

-From this we compute a learned to prior knowledge ratio LPK as
+From this we compute two learned to prior knowledge ratios

-From the LPK, we compute a base bounty BB according to the following table:
+From effectiveness E, we compute a base bounty BB according to the following table: